Measles

 Etiology

-The causative agent is the measles virus, a member of the Paramyxoviridae family and genus.
-It is a negative-sense RNA virus that is nonsegmented, single-stranded, and enclosed.
-Six structural proteins and two non-structural proteins, C and V, are both encoded by the genome.
-The structural proteins are haemagglutinin (HA), matrix, large protein, nucleoprotein, and phosphoprotein.
-The virus attaches to the host cell via the HA protein.
+The measles virus is a negative sense RNA virus.
+This virus is a a member of the Paramyxoviridae family and genus.
+It is a non-segmented single stranded virus.
+It consists enclosed 6 structural proteins and 2 non structural proteins C and V. The structural proteins are haemagglutinin (HA), matrix, large protein, nucleoprotein, and phosphoprotein.
+The virus attaches to the host cell via HA protein.

 Genetics